safernandez666/Terraform/README.md

 Now you have the GoPhish Platform ready to use.
 In this tutorial I use netflix.ironbox.com.ar for test

+### Landing Page

-### Create the Landing Page.
+Create the Landing Page.
 You must clone the original login page.

 <p align="center">
 <img src="vpc/screenshots/landing.png" width="1000" >
 </p>

-### Create the Landing Page.
-You must clone the original login page.
+### Sending Profile

+You must fill the blanks with yout SMTP Server.

 <p align="center">
 <img src="vpc/screenshots/sending.png" width="1000" >
 </p>

+### Email Template

-### Importe the email template, will be the raw file.
+Importe the email template, will be the raw file.

 <p align="center">
 <img src="vpc/screenshots/email.png" width="1000" >